-1. Enable students to develop their self-knowledge, self-esteem and self-confidence The purpose of this aim is to ensure that NIA does all that it can, to help students develop into self-assured, confident, happy, positive young people.
-Students should learn to articulate their feelings and justify them in both informal and formal settings
+1. Enable Pupils to develop their self-knowledge, self-esteem and self-confidence

+The aim is to ensure that NIA does all that it can, to help pupils develop into self-assured, confident, happy, positive young people.
+Pupils should learn to articulate their feelings and justify them in both informal and formal settings and be given responsibility and trust to develop their confidence.